bshoshany/thread-pool/README.md

 We submit 40 tasks to the queue using `submit_sequence()`, each of which prints a message to the log file indicating which thread it is running on.
 When the `main()` function exits and `pool` is destroyed, the cleanup function is called for each thread, ensuring that the log files are closed properly.

-**Warning:** As with initialization functions, exceptions thrown by thread cleanup functions must not throw any exceptions, as that will result in program termination.
+**Warning:** As with initialization functions, thread cleanup functions must not throw any exceptions, as that will result in program termination.
 Any exceptions must be handled explicitly within the function.

 ### Passing task arguments by constant reference